ahmedelbrmbaly/SUHBA-chat-project-iti/README.md

 ## Schema Diagram

 For a visual representation of the database schema, refer to the following diagram:
-**Relative Path**: `schema.png`

 ![Database Schema](databaseSchema/schema.png)